codersyacht/maximo-knowledge-center/devops/openshift/installation.md

 ## Download crc-linux-amd64.tar.xz

-- Due to a limitation with catalog compatibility in latest Openshift version, recommending CRC version 2.54.0 to be downloaded from [here](https://developers.redhat.com/content-gateway/rest/mirror/pub/openshift-v4/clients/crc/2.54.0).

-  The following command can be executed dorectly on the linux machine.
+**Note: **
+Due to a recently observed issue in using the latest CRC, recommending to use CRC version 2.54.0.
+In the latest CRC version Operators are not displayed in the UI under catalog though the catalogs are loaded and operators can be installed.
+CRC git issue has been raised.

+**Download CRC 2.54.0.**

+Execute the following command from /home/admin/apps/ocp.

 ```CMD
 wget -O  crc-linux-amd64.tar.xz https://developers.redhat.com/content-gateway/file/pub/openshift-v4/clients/crc/2.54.0/crc-linux-amd64.tar.xz
 ```

-To download the latest version of CRC:
+**Download Ltest version of CRC.**

+Execute the following command from /home/admin/apps/ocp.

 ```CMD
 wget -O  crc-linux-amd64.tar.xz https://developers.redhat.com/content-gateway/rest/mirror/pub/openshift-v4/clients/crc/latest/crc-linux-amd64.tar.xz